northern-bites/nbites/README.txt

 NOTE: The given commands should be executed from the directory where you downloaded the archives.
 Also, depending on your system setup, you may need root privilages to install to /usr/local/nao

 First, get the NaoQI libraries by saving the file
-<https://robocup.bowdoin.edu/files/software/nao/NaoQi/NaoQi-0.1.20-Linux.tar.gz> to your computer.
+<https://robocup.bowdoin.edu/files/software/nao/NaoQi/NaoQi-1.0.0-Linux.tar.gz> to your computer.
 You should then extract the contents to /usr/local/nao (i.e. there should be a file /usr/local/nao/Release-notes.txt)

-	sudo tar -xvzf NaoQi-0.1.20-Linux.tar.gz -C /usr/local
+	sudo tar -xvzf NaoQiRobocup-1.0.0-Linux -C /usr/local
-	sudo mv /usr/local/NaoQi-0.1.20-Linux /usr/local/nao
+	sudo mv /usr/local/NaoQiRobocup-1.0.0-Linux /usr/local/nao

-You will also need the the nao_cross_base archive, which is available from
+You will also need the cross compiler, so start by creating its directory:
-<https://robocup.bowdoin.edu/files/software/nao/cross_compiler_stuff/nao-cross-base.tar.bz2>.
-Save this file to your computer, create the folder /usr/local/nao/crosstoolchain, and then extract the contents of the archive to this folder.
-To create the /usr/local/nao/crosstoolchain folder, use the mkdir command:

 	sudo mkdir /usr/local/nao/crosstoolchain

-To actually extract the archive, use the tar command:

-	sudo tar -xvjf nao-cross-base.tar.bz2 -C /usr/local/nao/crosstoolchain

-Finally, download the cross compiler from <https://robocup.bowdoin.edu/files/software/nao/cross_compiler_stuff/cross-mac-intel.tar.bz2>
+Next,if you are on linux, the new (1.0) cross tool chain is available from <https://robocup.bowdoin.edu/files/software/nao/cross_compiler_stuff/ctc-1.0.0b.tar.bz2>
+If you are on a mac, there is no precompiled cross compiler (yet).
+You might try using the stagging folder from the Linux file above, combined with the cross folder from the old cross compiler for mac at <https://robocup.bowdoin.edu/files/software/nao/cross_compiler_stuff/cross-mac-intel.tar.bz2>

 When extracted, this should give you a cross folder that will replace the empty cross folder in /usr/local/crosstoolchain.
 Once you have downloaded the cross-mac-intel.tar.bz2, extract it to the crosstoolchain folder with the command:

-	sudo tar -C /usr/local/nao/crosstoolchain -xvjf cross-mac-intel.tar.bz2
+     	sudo tar --strip 1 -C /usr/local/nao/crosstoolchain -xvjf ctc-1.0.0b.tar.bz2

+Double check to make sure you have folders named 'cross' and 'stagging' in $AL_DIR/crosstoolchain

 COMPILING & INSTALLING